|

 2700K vs 3000K vs 4000K vs 5000K

-4000k LED Color Temperature
+4000k vs 5000k LED Color Temperature Comparison: Understanding the Differences

 A 4000k LED light has a color temperature of 4000 Kelvin.
 This is a very popular color temperature for LEDs because it produces a warm white light that is similar to the light produced by incandescent bulbs.